-A scheduled task is a default task that performs a specified scaling rule at a specified time.
-Thus, it automatically scales up or scales down the computing resources to meet business needs and control costs.
-You can also specify the repetition cycle for scheduled tasks to respond to the business changes with flexible rules.
+A scheduled task is preconfigured to execute the specified scaling rule at the specified time.
+When the specified time arrives, the scheduled task automatically scales computing resources.
+This allows you to reduce costs and meet business requirements.
+You can also specify the recurrence for scheduled tasks to respond to business changes based on flexible rules.

 - Log on to the Auto Scaling console.

 - In the left-side navigation pane, choose .